-A person may have any or all of the following:
+A person with hay fever may have any or all of the following:

 - Severe bouts of sneezing, especially in the morning